Volunteering on Fuerteventura

 There are several volunteering sites through which you can apply for several different positions all around the world.
 I list the ones I know of, in case you are interested in travelling with volunteering too:

-You pay a small sum of annual fee (about 30 something Euros but the fee is slightly different on each sites), set up your profile and you can immediately start to contact hosts and apply for positions.
+You pay a small sum of an annual fee (about 30 something Euros but the fee is slightly different on each site), set up your profile and you can immediately start to contact hosts and apply for positions.
 I advise you to always read the reviews and contact your host with your questions before you set out to travel.
 The more you know, the better.
-Stay tuned with your intuition and be open to for the new experience.
+Stay tuned with your intuition and be open to the new experience.
 Know that you can always leave if you don't like a place, and no one can force you to do something you are not comfortable with.
-As in most cases the volunteers work for free, they should be treated with respect and gratitude.
+As in most cases, the volunteers work for free, they should be treated with respect and gratitude.

 When I saw that I would be living in a camper on the volunteer place, I was like "Wow, it is a great start!"
 I arrived with a big smile.
 I had no expectations, I embraced everything with curiosity and the willingness to explore, help and fit in.
-I was open to stay as long as I felt I was serving a purpose and as long as I was happy and inspired.
+I was open to staying as long as I felt I was serving a purpose and as long as I was happy and inspired.

 There were 2 cats and a dog strolling around us on the finca.
 I grew a special bond with Lola, the black and white cat.
 I felt so much love coming from her that I couldn't pass by her without giving her a cuddle and a kiss whenever I saw her.
 Most of the time, however, she was napping on the chair outside the main house.
 I loved calling her and she would reply with a sweet meow and stretched forward one of her paws.
 She never failed to make me smile.

 A) There were 5 houses on the finca the volunteers cleaned regularly after the holiday guests and there were 3 more apartments in the nearby town.
-There was cleaning fee charged from the guests for each houses on top of the accommodation fee which I didn't understand why as we volunteers cleaned the houses for free.
+There was a cleaning fee charged from the guests for each house on top of the accommodation fee which I didn't understand why as we volunteers cleaned the houses for free.

 B) It started not to feel right to work for free for someone who makes a lot of money with the help of the volunteers and not even paying a little reward or pocket money for them in gratitude.
 My lady boss told me that she "can" only pay € 100/ month if I stay longer than 3 months, which would come out to € 1/ hour salary.
-I did a research online and found out that the average rate on the island is between € 5-7/ hour.
+I did research online and found out that the average rate on the island is between € 5-7/ hour.
 The minimum wage in Spain including the Canary Islands is legally € 7.04/ hour.
 Even if she pays half of the minimum hourly rate, it's still below minimum wage yet more than €1.
-I didn't even try to negotiate with her because on a soul level I knew that overall I would not be happy here on a long run.
+I didn't even try to negotiate with her because on a soul level I knew that overall I would not be happy here in a long run.